SymfonyCasts/asset-mapper/sfcasts/fonts.md

 have various open source licenses.

 For example, one popular font is "Inter".
-Here, you can download the file, and it gives some instal instructions, which are interesting: it uses the font as an `npm` package.
+Here, you can download the file, and it gives some install instructions, which are interesting: it uses the font as an `npm` package.

 We're not using `npm`, but we *can* use `npm` packages: and we know how.